indimail/indimail-virtualdomains/.github/README-indimail.md

 <b>qmail-queue</b> adds a Received field to the message that looks like one of these

 *   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked by alias); Fri, 21 Oct 2022 23:04:36 +0530
-*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked by uid 555); Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked by uid 555); Fri, 21 Oct 2022 23:04:36 +0530
-*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked by uid xxx); Sat, 22 Oct 2022 16:40:55 +0530
+*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked by uid xxx); Fri, 21 Oct 2022 23:04:36 +0530
-*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked from network ::1, by uid 1024); Sat, 22 Oct 2022 13:59:50 +0530
+*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked from network ::1, by uid 1024); Fri, 21 Oct 2022 23:04:36 +0530
-* 	Received: indimail-mta queue 37166 by host argos.indimail.org (invoked for bounce); 26 Sep 1995 04:46:54 -0000
+*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked for bounce); Fri, 21 Oct 2022 23:04:36 +0530
-*   Received: indimail-virtual 37166 by host argos.indimail.org (invoked by uid 555); Sat Oct 22 00:25:51 2022
+*   Received: indimail-virtual 37166 by host argos.indimail.org (invoked by uid 555); Fri, 21 Oct 2022 23:04:36 +0530
-*   Received: indimail-mta smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with ESMTPSA (TLSv1.3 TLS_AES_256_GCM_SHA384 bits=256); Fri, 21 Oct 2022 23:04:36 +0530
-*   Received: indimail-mta qmtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta qmtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with ESMTPSA (TLSv1.3 TLS_AES_256_GCM_SHA384 bits=256); Fri, 21 Oct 2022 23:04:36 +0530
-*   Received: indimail-mta qmqpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta qmqpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with ESMTPSA (TLSv1.3 TLS_AES_256_GCM_SHA384 bits=256); Fri, 21 Oct 2022 23:04:36 +0530
-*   Received: indimail-mta notify 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta notify 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with ESMTPSA (TLSv1.3 TLS_AES_256_GCM_SHA384 bits=256); Fri, 21 Oct 2022 23:04:36 +0530
-*   Received: indimail-mta mini-smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta mini-smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with ESMTPSA (TLSv1.3 TLS_AES_256_GCM_SHA384 bits=256) ESMTPSA; Fri, 21 Oct 2022 23:04:36 +0530

 where:

 * 37166 is <b>qmail-queue</b>'s process ID.
 * invoked by alias means <b>qmail-queue</b> was invoked by a process with uid of alias user.
 This will be through <b>qmail-local</b> reading & processing a dot-qmail file
 * invoked by uid xxx <b>qmail-queue</b> was invoked by a process with uid of xxx.
 This will be through <b>qmail-inject</b>, <b>sendmail</b> or any user run program that calls <b>qmail-queue</b>.
 The uid of the user is xxx.
 When the uid is 555, it will be delivery to a virtual domain address.
 * invoked from network means <b>qmail-queue</b> was invoked by user qmaild received from ::1.
 This means the mail was sent using SMTP by connecting to the IP ::1.
 * invoked from bounce means that this was a bounce generated by <b>qmail-send</b> running under uid qmails
 * Received: indimail-virtual 37166 by host argos.indimail.org (invoked by uid 555).
 This is the Received line put by <b>vdelivermail</b> delivering to a virtual domain address.
-*   Received: indimail-mta smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA - This is the Received line put by <b>qmail-smtpd</b> which tells the HELO argument was argos.indimail.org, using encrypted channel with TLSv1.3 and TLS_AES_256_GCM_SHA384 cipher.
+* Received: indimail-mta smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with ESMTPSA (TLSv1.3 TLS_AES_256_GCM_SHA384 bits=256) - This is the Received line put by <b>qmail-smtpd</b> which tells the HELO argument was argos.indimail.org, using bits=256 channel with TLSv1.3 and TLS_AES_256_GCM_SHA384 cipher.
 Also this was an authenticated SMTP session using the account testuser01@example.com
-* 	26 Sep 1995 04:46:54 -OOOO is the time and date at which <b>qmail-queue</b> created the message.
+* Fri, 21 Oct 2022 23:04:36 +0530 is time and date (RFC 5322 format) at which <b>qmail-queue</b> created the message.

 <b>qmail-queue</b> places a messages in the queue in four stages:

 1. To add a message to the queue, <b>qmail-queue</b> first creates a file in a separate directory, queueX/pid, with a unique name.
 The filesystem assigns that file a unique inode number. <b>qmail-queue</b> looks at that number, say 3016451.
 By the guarantee above, message 3016451 must be in state S1.
 2. The queueX/pid file is renamed to queueX/mess/split/<u>inode</u>, and the message is written to the file, moving to state S2.
 Here split is the remainder left from dividing inode number by the compile time conf-split value.
 For example, if inode is 3016451 and conf-split is the default, 151, then split is 75 (3016451 divided by 151 is 19976 which gives a remainder of (3016451 - 19976 * 151) = 75)
 3. The file queueX/intd/<u>inode</u> is created and the envelope is written to it in the form

 	`u1011\0p28966\0Ftuser@example.com\0Tuser1@a.com\0Tuser2@b.com\0`

 	It means the above message was sent by user tuser@example.com with uid 1011, process ID 28966 to two users <u>user1@a.com</u>, <u>user2@b.com</u>.
 At this point, we have moved to state S3
 4. queueX/todo/<u>inode</u> is linked to queueX/intd/<u>inode</u>, moving the state to S4.
 At this instant, message has been successfully queued for further classification into local or remoe delivery by <b>todo-proc</b>.
 After classification, <b>todo-proc</b> communicates the inode number to <b>qmail-send</b>for delivery.

 At the moment queueX/todo/<u>inode</u> is created, the message has been queued. <b>qmail-send</b> eventually (within 25 minutes notices the new message, but to speed things up, <b>qmail-queue</b> writes a single byte to lock/trigger, a named pipe that <b>qmail-send</b> watches.
 When trigger contains readable data, qmail- send is awakened, empties trigger, and scans the todo directory.